upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/neuro-play-ground-lite/index.rst

 Overview
 **********

 Neuro Playground (NPG) Lite is a multichannel wireless bio-potential signal amplification device designed for recording EMG, ECG, EOG, and EEG.
 It comes in a compact `Adafruit feather <https://learn.adafruit.com/adafruit-feather/overview>`_ form factor and offers WiFi/BLE wireless connectivity.
-With the addition of playmate daughter boards, users can easily enhance the device’s capabilities, enabling the students/researchers/hobbyists to create awesome Human-Computer Interface (HCI) and Brain-Computer Interface (BCI) applications.
+With the addition of daughter boards called Playmates, users can easily enhance the device’s capabilities, enabling the students/researchers/hobbyists to create awesome Human-Computer Interface (HCI) and Brain-Computer Interface (BCI) applications.

 .. figure:: media/npg-hero-1.*